Suspect arraigned in killing of American student in Russia

-MOSCOW (AP) — A court in central Russia on Sunday arraigned a suspect on murder charges in the death of an American woman who was studying at a local university.
+A Russian court has arraigned a suspect on murder charges in the death of an American student who moved to the country in 2019 to study law at Lobachevsky University.

-The body of 34-year-old Catherine Serou was found Saturday in a wooded area near the city of Nizhny Novgorod, 400 kilometers (250 miles) east of Moscow.
+The body of 34-year-old Catherine Serou was found Saturday in a wooded area near the city of Nizhny Novgorod, 250 miles east of Moscow.
 She had been missing since Tuesday.

-Her mother, Beccy Serou, of Vicksburg, Mississippi, told U.S. National Public Radio that her daughter had last texted her: “In a car with a stranger.
+Her mother, Beccy Serou, of Vicksburg, Mississippi, told National Public Radio that the last communication she had with her daughter came in an ominous text that read: “In a car with a stranger.
 I hope I’m not being abducted.”

 State news agency RIA-Novosti cited the local court as saying the suspect gave her a ride in his car, then took her to the wooden area and beat her and stabbed her “in the course of a dispute.”
 Russian news reports have identified the suspect as Alexander Popov and said he had a record of violent crimes.